fullybaked/pslackr/README.md

 ### Changing the HTTP Client

 By default Pslackr was built with [Guzzle][2] and has it listed as a dependency, however for various reasons you may wish to use your own HTTP client.
-If so, this can be acheived by implementing the `Transport` interface using your own choice of HTTP client.
+If so, this can be acheived by implementing the `TransportInterface` using your own choice of HTTP client.

 [1]: https://getcomposer.org/